ascend4/ascend4/INTEGRATE.md

 For compatibility and convenience, `./a4 int ...` can remain as a shorthand alias for `./a4 run --integrate ...`.

+Current CLI behavior for dynamic models is:

+- `./a4 run model.a4c`
+  - if the model's methods issue `INTEGRATOR ...;` / `INTEGRATE ...;`, those
+    requests are honored and the model integrates
+  - otherwise `run` stays on the ordinary steady-state solve path
+- `./a4 run model.a4c --integrate ...`
+  - forces the Python integration path and allows CLI overrides for engine, bounds, steps, plotting, and microstate display
+- `./a4 int model.a4c ...`
+  - shorthand alias for `./a4 run --integrate ...`

 ## Why `OBSERVE` Is Procedural

 Observation lists need to be usable: